Earned Value Management

-- Interpret and use EVM indexes (CPI, SPI) to take actions
+- Learning to interpret and use EVM indices (CPI, SPI)

-No specific requirements are needed.
-A general background in project management (Foundation) and experience in a planning tool is recommended.
-This module is a follow-up to Project Cost Planning & Control.
+No specific prior knowledge is required for this training module.
+A general background in project controls (the Foundation) and experience with a planning tool are recommended.
+This module connects well with the Project Cost Planning & Control.

 After completing this module you will receive a Primaned Academy certificate.

 € 495,- ex.
 V.A.T. / including training materials, drinks and lunch.